 The shin-/ing sky…

-Iambic trimeter is defined as a meter in poetry consisting three iambic feet (three pairs of first unstressed and second stressed syllable).
+Iambic trimeter is defined as a meter in poetry consisting of three iambic feet (three pairs of first unstressed and second stressed syllables).

 Examples of Iambic Trimeter in Poetry-

 Example #1- The way, not mine, O Lord by Horatius Bonar

 The way,/ not mine,/ O Lord,